Amitoj411/planetlab/assignment_4/README.txt

 ## Design
 #######################
     Summary:
-        The code runs consistent hasing to load balance the keys across the network.
+        The code runs consistent hashing to load balance the keys across the network.

     Failure:
         The Keys on the failed node are lost.
 However, any new keys that are supposed to assign to it will be